 - Surveys the tech comm population to find appealing programs.

-- Distributes pre-printed name tags for regulars and sticky name tags for others.
+- Distributes pre-printed name tags for meeting attendees.

 - Distributes door prize tickets if applicable.